mnit-rtmc/iris/docs/comm_links.md

 _Comm Link_ name is `XYZ`, then the pattern must be `[feedXYZ]`.

 `multi`: Message to deploy, using the [MULTI] markup language.
-Each line of the message must be defined in the sign's message library.
+Each line of the message must exist in the pattern's library.
 This check allows only "administrator-approved" messages, but it can be disabled by changing the `msg_feed_verify` [system attribute] to `false`.  **WARNING**: only disable this check if the message feed host is fully trusted, and there is no possibility of man-in-the-middle attacks.